jpuritz/BIO_594_2023/Lectures/Week_05/chapter9_notes.md

 ## Excess of Homozygotes
 * F<sub>IS</sub> > 0
-    * caused bu non-random matings and poulation dubdivision - inbreeding
+    * caused by non-random matings and poulation dubdivision - inbreeding

 ## Excess of Heterozygotes
 *  F<sub>IS</sub> < 0